facebook

 Late registration is no problem!
 Fees will be pro-rated.

-AAAC's Sunday Art Classes will be held at 111 Norfolk Street, thanks to the collaboration with AAFE.
+AAAC's Tuesday Art Classes will be held at 111 Norfolk Street.
 This is a program designed to stimulate a child's creativity and capacity to explore their own artistic originality & cultural background.
-Class are Sundays from 11:30AM - 4:30PM.
-Registration is for 4 1/2 - 14 years old.
+Class are Tuesdays from 3pm - 630pm.
+Registration is for 6 - 14 years old.

 Lotus Do Brooks, Consultant